NishChal370/ReactJS-ContextApi-Guide/README.md

 ## Introduction

-Context API is a state management tool.
-It provides a way to pass data through the component tree without having to pass downward manually in every level.
-It helps to prevent props driling.
+Context API is a mechanism for managing state.
+It allows you to transfer data across the component tree without having to manually feed data down each level.
+It prevents props from driling.

 ![ContextApiFlow](./src/assets/images/contextApiChart.jpg)